-The rope fish—also know as the reed fish or snake fish—is an odd-looking, slender fish that resembles an eel and moves like a snake.
+The Rope Fish—also known as the Reed Fish or Snake Fish—is an odd-looking, slender fish that resembles an eel and moves like a snake.

-Despite its large size, the rope fish is not known for being aggressive.
+Despite its large size, the Rope Fish is not known for being aggressive.
 This makes them good tank mates for other non-aggressive fish.
-They do not do well in a tank with smaller fish because they will eat the smaller species.
-Nor do they do well with aggressive fish because they will be under attack.
+They do not do well in a tank with smaller fish because they will likely eat the smaller species.
+Nor do they do well with aggressive fish because they will be under constant attack.

 The 7 Tank Mates for Rope Fish

 1. Clown Loach (Chromobotia macracanthus)